header 1

 9. Consensus shall be the aim of the National Executive Committee but if it becomes necessary to put any question to vote then it shall be decided by a simple majority based on a show of hands PROVIDED however that the National Executive Committee may resolve to decide any specific issue by secret ballot.

-10. Any member who is absent from three consecutive meetings of the National Executive Committee shall cease to be a member of the National Executive Committee unless she shows reasonable cause for such absence to the satisfaction of the National Executive Committee, PROVIDED however that. in the absence of evidence of such reasonable cause, the defaulting member though a National Officer, shall be deemed to have vacated her office.
+10. Any member who is absent from three consecutive meetings of the National Executive Committee shall cease to be a member of the National Executive Committee unless she shows reasonable cause for such absence to the satisfaction of the National Executive Committee, PROVIDED however that if the defaulting member is a National Officer she shall be deemed to have vacated her office.

 11. The National Executive Committee shall represent the Association's interests at, as well as nominate attendees to, the USOSA plenary sessions and general meetings.